teksi/QGEP2TWW/README.md

 > It can be smart to concentrate the efforts on upgrading all QGEP databases
 > before trying to migrate and install TWW

+It could be useful to handle a separate osgeo4w installation for example in c:\oswgeo4w2 so you don't get t

 The migration approach is as following :
  * [Upgrading QGEP](https://github.com/teksi/QGEP2TWW/wiki/Upgrading-QGEP)
    * Create a copy of your production database